Acute malnutrition (wasting): MUAC, RUTF and community care

 Malnutrition can occur both from deficiency (undernutrition) and excess (obesity and overweight).
 Although it can affect people of all ages, the term “undernutrition” generally refers to child undernutrition, which includes chronic malnutrition (low height for age), underweight (low weight for age, a general indicator related to both acute and chronic malnutrition), or acute malnutrition.

-- On one hand there is wasting, characterised by the reduction of muscle mass and subcutaneous fat resulting from a caloric deficit, and which can be moderate when the weight-for-height or weight-for-length index is low (between 2 and 3 standard deviations below the median of the WHO child growth standard), or severe when it is very low (below 3 standard deviations) (Save the Children, 2015)Save the Children.
-(2015).
-Standardised indicators and categories for better CMAM reporting. https://resourcecentre.savethechildren.net/document/standardised-indicators-and-categories-for-better-cmam-reporting.
+• On one hand there is wasting, characterised by the reduction of muscle mass and subcutaneous fat resulting from a caloric deficit, which can be moderate when the weight-for-height or weight-for-length index is low (between 2 and 3 standard deviations below the median of the WHO child growth standards), or severe when it is very low (below 3 standard deviations) (Save the Children, 2015).
 Severe wasting has historically been known as marasmus.

 There are, therefore, two levels of acute malnutrition: moderate acute malnutrition (MAM), which always corresponds to moderate wasting; and severe acute malnutrition (SAM), which includes both severe wasting and nutritional edema.